After you log in you will be presented with the following available commands in the vertical left hand side toolbar as shown below:

 3D Mouse Navigation¶

-As for the "2D" mode you can zoom in and out on the stage area by using the mouse wheel to zoom in and out.
+As for the "2D" mode you can zoom in and out on the stage area by using the mouse scroll wheel to gradually zoom in and out.
 You can pan around the stage area by clicking on the stage area background and holding down the left mouse button and move the mouse in the desired direction.

 If you click and hold the right mouse button while moving the mouse pointer sideways either left or right it will then rotate the 3D view around.
 If you move the mouse pointer upwards or downwards while holding the right mouse button down you will then tilt the 3D view up or down.